Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries

 of the waveform amplitude and frequency for a spinning binary relative to its non-spinning counterpart.
-We will refer to these ratios as \textit{spin-enhancement factors}.
+We refer to these ratios as \textit{spin-enhancement factors}.
 Similarly, we define corresponding spin-enhancement factors, $R_{\ell m}^{\mathrm{BHPT, amp}}(t)$ and $R_{\ell m}^{\mathrm{BHPT, freq}}$, for ppBHPT waveforms.
+We also estimate the post-adiabatic (PA) orbital-phase correction due to spin,